Rónán Mullen: Other issues

-In June 2009, Mullen introduced a Private Members' Motion on Human Trafficking calling for, among other things, criminalising the user of prostituted and trafficked women.
+In June 2009, Mullen introduced a private members' motion on human trafficking calling for, among other things, criminalising the user of prostituted and trafficked women.
 The motion was based on legislation in place in Sweden and Norway and received the support of NGOs such as Ruhama and the Immigrant Council of Ireland.
-The then Green Party Senator Déirdre de Búrca abstained from voting with the Government as a show of support for Mullen's motion.
+Green Party Senator Déirdre de Búrca abstained from voting with the Government as a show of support for Mullen's motion.

 He was once quoted as saying he did not believe the Irish government should get involved in the rehabilitation of a schismatic British bishop, Richard Williamson, who denied the holocaust.

 Council of Europe

 In January 2010, Mullen replaced the late Deputy Tony Gregory as an independent member of the Irish parliamentary delegation to the Council of Europe in Strasbourg, where he joined the European People's Party (Christian Democrat) group, the largest political group represented in the Council of Europe.
 He became the first NUI Senator to be appointed to the Council of Europe, and only the second Independent Senator to be appointed.
 Mullen was a member of the Committee on Migration, Refugees and Population and an alternate member of the Social, Health and Family Affairs Committee.
 He ceased to be a member of the Irish parliamentary delegation in January 2011.

-With other members Mullen tabled amendments to restrict access to abortion, and was also vocal on behalf of migrants' human rights, freedom of conscience and victims of human trafficking in the Council.
+With other members Mullen tabled amendments to restrict access to abortion, and was also vocal on behalf of migrants' human rights, freedom of conscience and victims of human trafficking in the council.
 In October 2010 Mullen together with the Chairperson of the European People's Party at the Council of Europe, Luca Volontè, led the way in pushing through 29 amendments to the McCafferty Report.
 The McCafferty Report initially intended to severely restrict the right of medical staff to refuse to participate in procuring an abortion, but in the end was transformed into a resolution affirming the right to conscientiously object to abortion.
 Christine McCafferty, a former British MP and main author of the original resolution, said during deliberations that she sought to force private and religious hospitals and clinics to perform abortions.
 The report was widely expected to carry in its original form.
 The report was eventually entitled "The right to conscientious objection in lawful medical care".